Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Early Life and Family Roots

-Like many of us in those days, Soma did not step straight into a profession after school.
-He worked wherever work could be found, from waiting tables at the Penang Sports Club to working shifts as a production operator in Bayan Lepas, and later as a translator in a law firm.
+Like many of us in those days, Soma did not step straight into a profession after completing his Sijil Tinggi Persekolahan Malaysia (STPM) in 1987.
+He worked wherever work could be found, from waiting tables at the Penang Sports Club to working shifts as a Production Operator at Baxter Healthcare in Bayan Lepas, and later as a Translator at the late Darshan Singh Khaira’s law firm.
 That last role now feels almost prophetic, as if life had, in its own way, placed him close to the law long before he was ready to embrace it.

 Life at Sea

 In 1991, he went to sea.
 What began as a job soon became a life.
-Soma joined Neptune Orient Lines, Singapore’s national carrier at the time, and entered a world few truly understand unless they have lived it.
-The sea is a demanding workplace that requires discipline and dedication, with long periods away from family.
+Soma joined Neptune Orient Lines (NOL), Singapore’s national carrier at the time, and entered a world few truly understand unless they have lived it.
+The sea is a demanding workplace, requiring discipline, resilience, and long periods away from family.
+For Soma, life at sea is a quiet battle, where waves test your strength, distance tests your heart, and each sunrise reminds you why you endure.
+It is not easy, but it builds strength like nothing else.

-As a captain, Soma no longer took orders but gave them.
-Over the years at sea, he had experience in handling both deepsea and offshore vessels, moving between different types of operations with ease.
-The boy from La Salle had become master of a vessel, a role few on land can truly comprehend.
+As a Captain, Soma no longer took orders but gave them.
+Over the years at sea, he had experience in handling both deepsea and offshore vessels, moving between different types of operations with ease plus working with major oil companies throughout the world.
+The boy from La Salle had become Master of a vessel, a role few on land can truly comprehend.
 Only in writing this story did I begin to understand the weight he carried all those years at sea as the final authority for the safety of his crew, the vessel, and all that was entrusted to him.
-The waters he sailed carried risks from unpredictable weather and the uncertainties of life at sea, demanding constant composure and decisive action.
+The waters he sailed carried various risks from unpredictable weather conditions, piracy threats when passing through pirate infested waters and the uncertainties of life at sea, demanding constant composure and decisive action.

-In 2004, while serving aboard an anchor handling tug supply vessel with a crew of just twelve, Soma encountered a distressed fishing boat carrying around forty migrants.
+While there were many incidents during his time at sea, one in particular in 2004 remains unforgettable.
+While serving aboard an Anchor Handling Tug Supply vessel operating off the coast of Malta in the Mediterranean Sea with a crew of just twelve, Soma encountered a distressed fishing boat carrying around forty migrants calling out for help.
 The situation was critical.
 The vessel was overcrowded, unstable, and rapidly becoming unsafe.
-Soma and his crew carried out a rescue operation, transferring all the migrants safely to the Libyan Navy as they called out for help.
-Once everyone had been accounted for and brought to safety, the fishing vessel had to be scuttled to prevent it from becoming a navigational hazard.
+Soma and his North Sea crew carried out a rescue operation, transferring all the migrants safely to the Libyan Navy.
+Once everyone had been accounted for and brought to safety, the fishing vessel following assessment and approval the fishing vessel was safely scuttled under the supervision of relevant authorities to prevent it from posing a navigational risk to other passing vessels.
 It was a demanding operation carried out in open waters, where every decision mattered and the sea offered no margin for error.

 Over 33 years, Soma saw more of the world than most of us ever will.
-He crossed vast oceans, faced storms that tested both man and machine, and bore the weight of command where every decision mattered.
+He crossed vast oceans, faced or weathered all the storms that mother nature can unleash that tested both man and machine, and bore the weight of command where every decision mattered.
 He once told me, in his usual understated way, that there is no room for panic at sea, that one learns to steady oneself because others depend on it.
 That, I think, defines him more than any title ever could.
-Even as he built a life at sea, his father’s wish for him to become a lawyer remained with him throughout.
+And yet, even as he built a life at sea, his father’s wish for him to become a lawyer remained with him throughout.

 The Path to Law